pranayaryal/Health-Data-Analysis-in-R/README.md

 # Health-Data-Analysis-in-R
-Trying to analyse health data from data.gov in R.
+Trying to analyse health data from the data given in data.gov using the R programming language